dfrg/swash/README.md

     properties with glyphs
 - Pass-through per cluster information for retaining text analysis results such as word and line boundaries, whitespace identification and emoji presentation modes
-- Shaping of vertical runs is not yet provided but a prototype exists and will be released soon

 ### Scaling